-Pictured above: Here are the coils on the water bottle bracelet.
+Pictured below: Here are the coils on the water bottle bracelet.
 I can imagine a picture frame done in the same method looking really pretty!

-On Cool2Craft today, I showed how to make some cool items out of magazine pages.
-Some of you may remember from a few months back when I showed pictures on here of my water bottle bracelets.
+Did you ever imagine that you could make some really cool crafts from magazine pages?
+Some of you may remember a few months back when I showed pictures on here of my water bottle bracelets.
 One of them was covered with coils made of magazine page paper.
-Well today, I demonstrated how to expand on one of those coils and turn it into a bowl.
+Well today, I am showing you how to expand on one of those coils and turn it into a bowl.

 Get started by ripping those pages out of an old magazine.
 I can usually get about 8 strips from one magazine page.
 When I rolled up 12 strips, I ended up with a coil that was about 1 1/4 inches in diameter to give you an indication of how many pages you’ll need.